sizeru/digipedal/daemon/README.md

 ## COMMANDS
 The server will respond to the following http requests:
 * **GET** /pedals/*pedal_uri*
-	- Returns a "1" if the pedal exists already on the machine, and a "0" otherwise
+	- Returns a "1" if the pedal exists already on the machine, and a "0" otherwise.
+This can be used to avoid sending files over the network.
 * **PUT** /boards/*board_id*/pedals/*pedal_index*
 	- Changes a parameter of a pedal
 	- Body is a JSON file which includes: